joggrdocs/fastify-prisma/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+## Releases

+All releases are handled via the GitHub release publishing process.
+Release notes are automatically created based on the merged pull requests.
+To cut a release you need to do the following:

+1. Check the current release draft for the version (tag)
+2. Pull the repo locally, and run `npm version` with the correct version (tag) as determined by the release draft
+3. Create a PR titled "Release vX.X.X" and add the label `skip-changelog`
+4. Merge the PR and publish the release

+### Failed Release due to `npm version`

+If you don't properly match the `npm version` with the tag, it will block the release from being published.
+If you get into this state you need to:

+1. Delete the release
+2. Delete the tag
+3. Manually re-run the "Release Drafter" using `workflow_dispatch`
+4. Go through the release process again (and don't screw it up)